chef-boneyard/chef-web-docs-2016/includes_install/includes_install_reporting_server.rst

       $ dpkg -i opscode-reporting_1.0.0-1.ubuntu.10.04_amd64.deb

 #.
-Reconfigure the |chef server oec| server:
+Reconfigure the |chef server oec| server on the back end primary server (bootstrap):

    .. code-block:: bash

       $ private-chef-ctl reconfigure

 #.
-Reconfigure the |reporting| server:
+Reconfigure the |reporting| server on the back end primary server (bootstrap):

    .. code-block:: bash

       $ opscode-reporting-ctl reconfigure

-   This step is required for each of the servers in the Enterprise Chef deployment.
-For example, in a configuration with two back end servers and three front end servers, this command would need to be run on all five machines.

 #.
 Copy the entire ``/etc/opscode`` directory from the back end primary machine to all front and back end nodes.
 For example, from each server run: